MS-Izoku/DocuentorAPI-ror/README.md

 ** They use a polymorphic asscociation with likables and commentables

 ### ForumPost
 Post inside of an individual thread.
 Can be commented on and liked ** They use a polymorphic asscociation with likables and commentables

 ## Project System
 ### Project
+A collection of documents, books, and characters that can be searched through and interconnected.
+Meant to be a living, breathing home for all of that nasty paperwork.

 ### Document
 A collection of text-areas combined into a single cohesive piece that represents a complete document.